celestiaorg/docs/docs/developers/run-wordle.md

 given the same way you did above.
 Given you didn’t guess the correct word, it will increment the guess count for Bob’s account.

-We can verify this by querying the list:
+You can verify this by querying the list:

 ```sh
 wordled q wordle list-guess --output json